- Home

 IT and Corporate Governance — Training and Certification

-Governance defines how the organisation decides, prioritises and controls.
-It is not bureaucracy; it is clarity of roles, alignment with the business, risk control and value measurement.
+Governance defines how the organisation decides, prioritises, aligns, transforms and controls.
+It is not bureaucracy; it is clarity of roles, alignment across technology, risk and strategy, control with judgement, execution with direction and value measurement.

-At BEHAVIOUR, this area develops competencies to structure IT governance models and applied corporate governance, strengthening decision-making, accountability, control and performance, with a focus on real-world application.
+At BEHAVIOUR, this area develops competencies to structure IT governance models and applied corporate governance, strengthening decision-making, accountability, control, transformation, performance and value creation, with a focus on real-world application.

-The purpose of this page is to frame the area, clarify its scope and help identify the most suitable training according to profile, responsibilities and governance context.
+The purpose of this page is to frame the area, clarify its scope and help identify the most suitable training according to profile, responsibilities and the context of governance, decision-making and transformation.

 Who it is for